s-mkokor/MeshRaDs-crazyflie-firmware/README.md

+# Modified Crazyflie Frimware of the MeshRaDs research project

+This project contains a modified version of the Crazyflie Frimware.
+See below for the original firmware provided by Bitcraze

 # Crazyflie Firmware  [![CI](https://github.com/bitcraze/crazyflie-firmware/workflows/CI/badge.svg)](https://github.com/bitcraze/crazyflie-firmware/actions?query=workflow%3ACI)

 This project contains the source code for the firmware used in the Crazyflie range of platforms, including the Crazyflie 2.X and the Roadrunner.